sajidsmile143/simple-social-media-react/README.md

 # simple-social-media-react
-React Simple Social Media project
+React Simple Social Media project ( Create new post and delete posts with proper styling)